 At the end of December 2016, I asked myself, “What could I accomplish in the next year that would make me proud?”
 Immediately, the memory of that first manicure flashed across my mind.
-I wanted to recreate the feeling I had after that manicure and knew that meant one thing — I would have to stop biting my nails.
-At that point, I found myself wondering, "Is it really possible to stop biting your nails?"
-And I was glad to say that I found the answer was yes.
+I wanted to recreate the feeling I had and knew that meant one thing — I would have to stop biting my nails.
 Was it easy?
 No. Did it get easier?
 You bet.
 It meant a little soul searching on my part, but it ultimately led me down the hardest and most transforming road of my nail journey.

 Step 2: Identify Your Triggers and Replace the Action of Biting Your Nails

-While step one is the hardest, step two is runner up for a reason.
+While step one is the hardest, step two is runner up.
 Giving up a habit will test anyone.
 It’s something that takes a lot of discipline as well as some mental rewiring.
 So after you make the commitment and stop, you need to identify your triggers and replace the action.

 For me, anxiety has always been a big reason behind the issue, so whenever I found myself in a stressful situation, feeling the urge to bite, I snapped my fingers.
-I know it sounds ridiculous, it was.
-But hear me out — by doing this, I was consistently alerting myself to the problem, giving me ample time to process what I was doing and address it head-on.
+I know it sounds ridiculous — it was.
+But hear me out.
+By doing this, I was consistently alerting myself to the problem, giving me ample time to process what I was doing and address it head-on.
 Thanks to this auditory cue, I began to realize just how much I was biting my nails, and it was a lot.
-Layer that with what I had known for years about the number of germs I was willingly putting into my mouth on a daily basis (which is a good reason why to stop biting your nails in the first place), and my habit gradually began to die to down.
+Layer that with what I had known for years about the number of germs I was willingly putting into my mouth on a daily basis (which is a good reason why to stop biting your nails in the first place), and my habit gradually began to die down.

 Step 3: Load Up on Biotin to Boost Nail Health

-Aside from the mental aspect of deciding to stop biting my nails, there was a vital second part to the internal change I needed to make — I needed to incorporate some vitamins.
+Aside from the mental aspect of deciding to stop biting my nails, there was a vital second part to the internal change — I needed to incorporate some vitamins.
 The years of abuse on my nails had made them flimsy and weak, and with nails being a good indicator of your overall health, I knew they needed some intervention.
-After being recommended biotin pills by my doctor, I went to the vitamin aisle to find the right supplement for me.
+After my doctor recommended biotin pills, I went to the vitamin aisle to find the right supplement for me.
 Here’s a list of some of the best vitamins for nails (including my go-to!):

 This vitamin from Sports Research is a great option for those new to biotin supplements.
 Biotin is one of the B complex vitamins widely known to aid the health of hair, skin, and nails.
-This particular supplement is made with coconut oil, the wonder oil of the last 10 years, also known to have immense benefits in the aforementioned areas of the body.
+This particular supplement is made with coconut oil, the wonder oil of the last 10 years.
 But don’t take my word for it — check out the rave reviews!
 Amazon buyer Vanessa M. said, “My nails are great now, so strong I can keep them quite long.
-People ask if my nails are real!
+People ask if my nails are real!"